*Please note: we are not lawyers and this is not legal advice.

 (v) Guarantee that the specific accessible guest room reserved through its reservations service is held for the reserving customer, regardless of whether a specific room is held in response to reservations made by others.

 In order to protect your business from a lawsuit, your hotel website should be evaluated for its accessibility to people with disabilities.
-If you’re looking for assistance in this review and help making your website WCAG 2.1 compliant, our team of programmers is here to help.
+If you’re looking for assistance in this review and help making your website WCAG 2.1 accessible, our team of programmers is here to help.
 We’re passionate about making your website accessible to all to the best of our abilities!

 Looking for more resources on website accessibility?